-This is my first trip sampling larval fishes in Alaska so I am eagerly sorting through our catch after every net haul!
+This is my first trip sampling larval fish in Alaska so I am eagerly sorting through our catch after every net haul!
 I saw many of the species we are catching now about eight years ago when I was a summer intern working with the Center’s Groundfish Assessment Program.
 We only caught adults during those trips.
 Now, I am revisiting the region and looking at the earlier stages of fish and many of them look very different from the adults.

 Newly hatched larvae do not yet have fins and their bodies are transparent.
 However, as they develop, the young fish will transform and begin to resemble the adults.
 Similar to a caterpillar maturing into a butterfly, many larval fish metamorphose and do not resemble the adult form until they are juveniles.
 It is as juveniles that fish develop fins, scales, and coloration similar to adults.
 When this transformation happens varies by fish species but for most of the species we are researching, it occurs early, during the first few months of life.

 We are interested in studying the early stages of fish because their habitat needs can be extremely different from the adults.
 For example, adult sablefish (also known as black cod) live along the bottom at depths up to 1,500 meters -- that is equivalent that is equivalent to more than eight Space Needles stacked on top of each other.
 The larvae and juveniles live in the top few meters of the water.